davidgiven/fluxengine/doc/using.md

 Supplied with FluxEngine, but not part of FluxEngine, are some little tools I wrote to do useful things.
 These are built alongside FluxEngine.

-  - `brother120tool`, `brother240tool`: does things to Brother word processor
+  - `brother120tool`, `brother240tool`

-	disks.
+	Does things to Brother word processor disks.
 These are [documented on the Brother disk format page](disk-brother.md).

 ## The recommended workflow